MicrosoftDocs/navdevitpro-content-pr/developer/devenv-al-methods.md

 ---
 # AL Methods

 Like other languages, AL methods are a fundamental programming element.
 A method, also known as a procedure, is a named group of statements that perform an operation or task.
-Depending on the scope, methods can be called and executed from the same object in which they are declared or from other parts of the application.
+Depending on the scope, methods can be executed, or *called*, from the same object in which they are declared or from other parts of the application.

+There are two types of methods: system methods and user-defined (custom) methods.

+- System methods are part of the platform.
+System methods can be used for different purposes, such as string handling, text formatting, database handling, and so on.
+For information about the available sytem functions, [AL Method Reference](methods/devenv-al-method-reference.md).

+- Custom methods are specialized methods for your application to bind the objects, such as tables, pages, and codeunits, together to form a unified whole.
+You can create special functions for use anywhere in the database.

 ## Declaring Methods